Mike Weir Net Worth Details

 Wife

 Mike Weir’s ex-spouse He caddied alongside former tennis star Bricia Weir.
-In 2005, they got divorced, and now Michael is engaged to Michelle Money.
+2005, they divorced, and now Michael is engaged to Michelle Money.

 The couple made their Instagram engagement announcement public on January 9, 2023.
 Even Weir and Money contributed a nice caption announcing their impending nuptials.